DomenicHampson/EnkWatch/README.md

 # EnkWatch
-<h6>Note: I am still in the process of writing the firmware</h6>
+<h6>Note: I am still in the process of writing the firmware and mechanical design</h6>
 <h4>Custom designed e-ink smartwatch with 2 weeks of battery life!
 The watch uses a PIC MCU with a built in RTC module and attached to an external temperature and humidity
     sensor via SPI bus to display data to the user on a e-ink screen.
-The time/date and off-times are set, aswell as the sensors calibrated through USB 2.0 by the user through python scripts.The watch is enclosed is a 3D printed shell designed using solidworks.</h4>
+The time/date and off-times are set, aswell as the sensors calibrated through USB 2.0 by the user through python scripts.
+The watch is enclosed is a 3D printed shell designed using solidworks.</h4>

 <h4><u>Features</u></h4>
 <ul>